 You will get the XML error as described.

-#7 Updated by Sander Steenhuis almost 3 years ago
+#7 Updated by Sander Steenhuis about 3 years ago

 That's awesome, Clinton Begin.
 Thanks for figuring that out.
 I use comments/notes/description extensively in my 0.4 database.
 It never crossed my mind that herein might be the problem.